 Configuring a VPN Gateway

 The settings that you chose for each resource are critical to creating a successful connection.
 For information about individual resources and settings for VPN Gateway, see About VPN Gateway settings.
-The article contains information to help you understand gateway types, VPN types, connection types, gateway subnets, local network gateways, and various other resource settings that you may want to consider.
+The article contains information to help you understand gateway types, gateway SKUs, VPN types, connection types, gateway subnets, local network gateways, and various other resource settings that you may want to consider.

 You can start out creating and configuring resources using one configuration tool, such as the Azure portal.
 You can later decide to switch to another tool, such as PowerShell, to configure additional resources, or modify existing resources when applicable.
 Currently, you can't configure every resource and resource setting in the Azure portal.
 The instructions in the articles for each connection topology specify when a specific configuration tool is needed.

+There are currently two deployment models for Azure.
 When you configure a VPN gateway, the steps you take depend on the deployment model that you used to create your virtual network.
 For example, if you created your VNet using the classic deployment model, you use the guidelines and instructions for the classic deployment model to create and configure your VPN gateway settings.
 For more information about deployment models, see Understanding Resource Manager and classic deployment models.

 The following table can help you decide the best connectivity option for your solution.

 |Azure Supported Services||Cloud Services and Virtual Machines||Cloud Services and Virtual Machines||Services list|